SherbulMohammed/library-app/README.md

 Usage

-Since this is a learning project I would greatly appreciate any feedback you may have on this project.
+This is a learning project so I would greatly appreciate any feedback you may have.
 Please feel free to reach out to me.